matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

 There are many ways a client may receive a ``token``, including via an email or from an existing logged in device.

+The ``txn_id`` may be used by the server to disallow other devices from using the token, thus providing "single use" tokens while still allowing the device to retry the request.
+This would be done by tying the token to the ``txn_id`` server side, as well as potentially invalidating the token completely once the device has successfully logged in (e.g. when we receive a request from the newly provisioned access_token).

 OAuth2-based
 ~~~~~~~~~~~~
 :Type: